October 3, 2023

 1. Compassion and Empathy

 Nursing is a profession based on helping people heal from diseases, sickness, injuries, and manage chronic conditions.
 Being empathetic as a nurse requires they put themselves in their patients’ shoes, listening to their patients, being kind and respectful and act on that connection to enhance care.
-To be compassionate, a nurse can be aware and acknowledge the needs of their patients and have the desire to provide the best care possible.
+To be compassionate, a nurse can be aware of and acknowledge the needs of their patients and have the desire to provide the best care possible.

 2. Hard Work